mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 other animals, it is very common for all domestic cats to have a pointy pattern shaped like a semi-triangle, each right above their eyes (both patterns are equal in size) and between the sides of the upper part of the nose.
-These patterns cannot be so easily discerned in white and black cats, though.
+These patterns cannot be so easily discerned in purely white or black cats, though.
 These are just some of the examples that point to the constant presence of geometry, and mathematics in general, in our everyday lives and surroundings.
 Why do we come across all these